kclemson/gridwiggle/README.md

 # GridWiggle

 Auto-layout photo collage maker.
-Upload photos, pick a hero, and get a beautiful grid collage — no manual arranging needed.
+Upload photos, photos with people in them are auto-cropped, pick a photo or two to feature, and get a beautifully laid out grid collage — no manual arranging needed.

 ![GridWiggle screenshot](./public/og-image.png)